 Luckily, I got your back and will share the best sources of information to learn about what blockchains are actually good for.

-I recommend these blogs from experts who know what they are talking about because they are not observers but doers:
+I recommend these blogs from experts who know what they are talking about:

-- Jimmy Song Medium – Start with Why Blockchain is Hard and The Truth about Smart Contracts
+- Jimmy Song Medium – Start with Why Blockchain is Not the Answer then Why Blockchain is Hard and The Truth about Smart Contracts

 - Gideon Greenspan Multichain – Start with Avoiding the pointless blockchain project